 On the contrary, Formed or Availed Of concept has nothing in common with the actual intent of the parties who formed the business entity.
 Rather, the IRS established a very specific legal test to determine if a business entity is formed or availed of for purposes holding specified foreign financial assets.

 The Formed or Availed Of Test is in reality a combination of two legal tests found in Treas.
 Reg. §1.6038D-6(b).
 An entity is considered to be formed or availed of for purposes of holding specified foreign financial assets if: (1) the corporation or the partnership is closely held (the “Closely-Held Test”), AND (2) the corporation or the partnership meets the Passive Income or Passive Assets threshold requirement (the “Passive Test”).
 See Treas.
 Reg. §1.6038D-6(b).
-Please, note that both tests needs to be satisfied in order for a business entity to be considered as formed or availed of for purposes of holding specified foreign financial assets.
+Please, note that both tests need to be satisfied in order for a business entity to be considered as formed or availed of for purposes of holding specified foreign financial assets.

 In future articles, I will explore the Closely-Held Test and the Passive Test in more detail.